jordybronowicki37/reviewer-coupler/README.md

 # Reviewer coupler
-Use this script to randomly assign a group of reviewers to each other.
+Use this script to randomly assign a group of reviewers to each other so that everyone gets a review from a different set of people.

 ## How to run the project?
 1. Install requirements: